We connect the best advice, guidance, and tools in the world with the most ambitious ideas and efforts to change it.

 As a corporate attorney prior to his time with the Clinton Foundation, and as a graduate of the first program in the U.S. to offer a master’s degree in public service, Scott has advised new endeavors and established enterprises working to change the world.
 From programs working with sweet potato growers in the Mississippi Delta and cashew farmers in India to private sector startups and nonprofit spinoffs, Scott’s work has equipped him with deep knowledge of legal, program, and organizational operations.

 With his background in public service, law, and communications, Scott is motivated by the possibility and promise that bold ideas can be transformed into action to change lives and communities in new, specific, and measurable ways.
-He spends some of the best parts of his days being inspired by his wife, two kids, and rescue dogs, including Miss Tommie, who is blind, deaf, and awesome!
+He spends some of the best parts of his days being inspired by his wife, two kids, and rescue dogs, including Miss Tommie and Angel The Wonder Pup, who are both blind, deaf, and awesome!

 Social Impact Measurement, Innovation & Investment